Linuxfabrik/lfops/roles/glpi_agent/README.md

 * Type: String.
 * Default: unset

-`glpi_agent__database_inventory_credentials`

-* The GLPI Agent `--credentials` string used by the scheduled database inventory, for example `type:login_password,login:glpi-reader,password:...`.
-Since the daemon rejects `--credentials`, the database inventory runs as a separate one-shot via a systemd timer.
-This value is written to the `0600` environment file `/etc/glpi-agent/db-inventory.env` and referenced from the service unit via `EnvironmentFile`, so it is not exposed by `systemctl show`.
-Use a dedicated read-only database account and store this value in Ansible Vault.
-Mandatory when `glpi_agent__database_inventory_enabled` is `true`.
-* Type: String.
-* Default: `''`

 `glpi_agent__database_inventory_enabled`

-* Deploys a systemd timer that periodically runs `glpi-agent --partial=database` with `glpi_agent__database_inventory_credentials`, and disables the `database` category on the always-on daemon so it no longer connects to the database as root.
-When `false`, the timer, service and credentials file are removed.
+* Deploys a systemd timer that periodically runs `glpi-agent --partial=database`, and disables the `database` category on the always-on daemon.
+When `false`, the timer, service, configuration and environment file are removed.
 * Type: Bool.
 * Default: `false`

+`glpi_agent__database_inventory_login`

+* The database account used by the scheduled database inventory.
+Mandatory when `glpi_agent__database_inventory_enabled` is `true`.
+* Type: Dictionary.
+* Default: none

 `glpi_agent__database_inventory_on_calendar`

 * The `OnCalendar` schedule of the database inventory timer.
-Defaults to every 6 hours; the timer also applies a `RandomizedDelaySec` of 30 minutes to avoid overlapping with fixed maintenance windows such as system updates.
+The timer also applies a `RandomizedDelaySec` of 30 minutes, so the job does not collide with fixed maintenance windows such as system updates.
 * Type: String.
 * Default: `'*-*-* 00/6:17:00'`